Do you want to Save More Taxes?

 Particular Amount

-Full value of consideration: Sale value or stamp duty value (Higher) XXX
+The full value of consideration: Sale value or stamp duty value (Higher) XXX

-Less:- Expenditure in relation to transfer (XXX)
+Less:- Expenditure in relation to the transfer (XXX)

 Net Consideration XXX